Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.
+- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Angels have a 4.55 team ERA that ranks 21st among all league pitching staffs.
+- The Angels have the 23rd-ranked team ERA among all MLB pitching staffs (4.60).

-- The lefty last pitched on Tuesday against the San Francisco Giants, when he tossed 6 2/3 innings, allowing two earned runs while giving up five hits.
+- The righty's last appearance was on Wednesday against the San Francisco Giants, when he threw six innings, surrendering three earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.